alchemyplatform/alchemy-sdk-js/README.md

 There's a long list, but here are the main ones:

 - Websocket support
-- Retry count support for json-rpc calls (currently only HTTP calls are retried)
+- Retry count support for json-rpc calls (currently only for NFT API calls).
 - More config options for the base ethers.js AlchemyProvider.
-- Most of these changes require extending the base ethers.js SDK with custom implementations.
-- Separating SDK into separate packages.

 ## Examples